 Under the Greyhound franchise agreement, the Group is committed to open a certain number of franchised "Greyhound café" restaurants in Singapore within five years from the date of the Greyhound franchise agreement.

-26. RELATED PARTY TRANSACTIONS AND BALANCES
+27. RELATED PARTY TRANSACTIONS AND BALANCES

-(a) The outstanding balance with a related party are as follows:
+(a) The outstanding balance with a related party is as follows:

-2018 S\$'000 2017 S\$'000 Due to a Director 3
+2019 S\$'000 2018 S\$'000 Due to a Director - 3

 (b) Significant related party transactions during the financial year: